Trump campaign to request recount in Wisconsin, citing ‘irregularities’

 “There have been reports of irregularities in several Wisconsin counties which raise serious doubts about the validity of the results,” said campaign manager Bill Stepien.
 “The president is well within the threshold to request a recount and we will immediately do so.”

+Campaign officials cited 13,500 misprinted absentee ballots in two Wisconsin counties that are being transcribed to clean ballots with the help of National Guard troops.
+They also pointed to poll workers — rather than voters — using red pen to “cure” incorrect or missing information on a large number of absentee ballots in Milwaukee County.

-He said as expected, Wisconsin is a “razor-thin” contest “despite ridiculous public polling used as a voter suppression tactic.”
+Mr. Stepien said as expected, Wisconsin is a “razor-thin” contest “despite ridiculous public polling used as a voter suppression tactic.”

 With about 97 percent of the votes counted, Democrat Joseph R. Biden holds a slim lead over the president, 49.5 percent to 48.8 percent, a margin of about 20,000 votes.